meteor/galaxy-docs/source/push-to-deploy.md

 Today we have our integration just with GitHub.
 In the future we'll add more Git providers.

-The only requirement you need today to start using this feature is to have a repository on GitHub with a Meteor project on it.
-And that's it.
+You need to have on GitHub a repository with a Meteor project on it.
+The following Meteor versions support this feature: `1.12.2`, `2.0.1`, ` 2.1.2`, `2.2.4`, `2.3.7`, and any version from `2.4.1` to the latest.

 <h2 id="deploying-a-new-app">Deploying a new app</h2>